Exploring QCD matter in extreme conditions with Machine Learning: Heavy-Ion Collisions

 \subsubsection{Anisotropic Flow Analysis}

-One of the signals for QGP production in HIC is the strong collective flow~\cite{Shuryak:2004cy}.
-In semi-central and peripheral collisions, the geometric eccentricity of the initial state is transformed into the momentum anisotropy of final state hadrons, through the strong collective expansion.
-The azimuthal angular distribution $dN/d\phi$ in momentum space can be Fourier decomposed to get the famous elliptic flow $v_2$, which is the second-order coefficient in the decomposition.
-The number-of-constituent-quark scaling of $v_2$ for identified particles in HIC is strong evidence that the underlying degree of freedom is partons.
-It is mysterious that the triangular flow which is sensitive to initial state fluctuations is discovered much later than the elliptic flow.
-Later, higher orders are also discovered and non-linear correlations are found between $v_4$ and $v_2$, as well as between $v_5$, $v_2$, and $v_3$.
-The correlations between different orders of harmonic flows (at different $p_T$) are used as new observables to constrain the properties of QGP.
+One of the key signals for the production of a Quark--Gluon Plasma (QGP) in high-energy heavy-ion collisions is the strong collective flow~\cite{Shuryak:2004cy}.
+In semi-central and peripheral collisions, the initial geometric eccentricity of the system is transformed into momentum anisotropy in the final state hadrons through the process of strong collective expansion.
+This momentum anisotropy can be quantified by Fourier decomposing the azimuthal angular distribution in momentum space to obtain the well-known elliptic flow $v_2$, which represents the second-order harmonic coefficient in this decomposition.
+The scaling of $v_2$ with the number of constituent quarks for identified particles in HIC provides compelling evidence that the underlying degree of freedom is indeed partons.
+Interestingly, the discovery of triangular flow, which is sensitive to initial state fluctuations, was made much later than elliptic flow.
+Subsequently, higher orders of harmonic flow were also discovered, along with non-linear correlations between $v_4$ and $v_2$, as well as between $v_5$, $v_2$, and $v_3$.
+These correlations between different orders of harmonic flows at different transverse momenta have been used as new observables to constrain the properties of the QGP.

-Ref.~\cite{Liu:2019jxg} uses principal component analysis (PCA) to get the first several principal components of the single-particle distribution.
-As shown in Fig.~\ref{fig:pca_flow}, the $v_2'$ and $v_3'$ got from PCA are the same as $v_2$ and $v_3$ using Fourier decomposition, but higher order harmonic flows with $n\ge 4$ deviate from the Fourier decomposition method a lot.
-The correlations between different harmonic flows are reduced while the Pearson correlation between $v_n'$ and the initial geometric eccentricity is enhanced, as compared with the traditional method.
-The results imply that the relativistic hydrodynamics might not be that non-linear which can couple different modes.
-The PCA rediscovers anisotropic flows to different orders.
-Compared with the flow analysis history, the importance of triangular flow emerge automatically in PCA as it is the next most important component.
+Principal component analysis (PCA) is employed in Ref.~\cite{Liu:2019jxg} to obtain the first several principal components of the single-particle distribution.
+As illustrated in Fig.~\ref{fig:pca_flow}, the $v_2'$ and $v_3'$ obtained from PCA are consistent with $v_2$ and $v_3$ using Fourier decomposition, but higher-order harmonic flows with $n\geq4$ exhibit significant deviations from the Fourier decomposition method.
+The correlations between different harmonic flows decrease, while the Pearson correlation between $v_n'$ and the initial geometric eccentricity is enhanced as compared to traditional methods.
+These findings suggest that relativistic hydrodynamics may not be as highly non-linear as previously thought, as it does not couple different modes effectively.
+In PCA, anisotropic flows to various orders can be rediscovered, with triangular flow emerging as the next most important component.
+This highlights the significance of PCA in shedding light on the underlying physics of heavy ion collisions.